-National Martial Arts Academy- India Under the Guidance of National Martial Arts Committee-India
+National Martial Arts Academy- India under the auspices of National Martial Arts Committee-India (Regd)

 About Kiaido ( The Way of Universal Energy)